 But since 1 June 2019 landlords and their agents are no longer able to pass on these charges to tenants, although landlords are likely to increase rental charges to recover these expenses.

 From 1 June 2019, the only costs landlords and agents are able to pass on to prospective tenants are:

 - Utilities and council tax if included within the tenancy.

 - A refundable deposit, capped at six weeks' rent (five weeks' rent for properties where the annual rent is less than £50,000).

 - A refundable holding deposit to reserve the property, capped at one week's rent.

 - Changes to the tenancy requested by the tenant, capped at £50 (or "reasonable costs").

 - Early termination of the tenancy requested by the tenant.

 - Defaults by the tenant, such as fines for late rent payments or lost keys.
 These must be "reasonable costs", with evidence given in writing by the landlord or agent.

-Any other fees will be banned, and landlords or agents found charging the fees could be fined £5,000 for a first offence.
+Any other fees are not permitted and landlords or agents found charging fees unlawfully could be fined £5,000 for a first offence.
 If they break the rules again within five years, they could be given an unlimited fine and the breach will be classed as a criminal offence.